Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Leather Type

 The type of leather you are dealing with plays a crucial role in determining the most suitable conditioner.
-Different types of leather require different levels of care and attention.
+Different of leather require different levels of care and attention.
 For example, full-grain leather, which is known for its durability and natural beauty, may need a conditioner that provides deep nourishment and protection.
 On the other hand, delicate or exotic leathers such as suede or nubuck require specialized conditioners that are gentle and non-greasy.
 Before choosing a conditioner, always consider the specific type of leather you are treating.

 • Full-grain leather